P Penny Note ← Back to app

 What coins buy

-• Avatars (regular and themed characters)
+• Avatars (regular and themed characters) and hats/accessories

 What Plus unlocks